About Our Regenerative Food + Farm Model

-Wholesome Generation is a “allergy friendly” School and a big proponent of the culinary philosophy that maintains cooking should be based on the finest and freshest seasonal ingredients that are produced sustainably and locally.
+Wholesome Generation offers healthy and clean meals, and focuses on raw, vegan, and Ayurvedic principles, and a big proponent of the culinary philosophy that maintains cooking is based on the finest and freshest seasonal ingredients that are produced sustainably and locally.
 Our Wholesome Generation kitchen advocates for a food economy that is “nourishing, clean, and fair.”
 We collaborate with a community of local vendors + farmers whose dedication to sustainable agriculture assures our kitchen a weekly supply of fresh and delicious ingredients.

 Our teachers engage students in an “eco-gastronomic” curriculum.
 By actively involving students in all aspects of the food cycle, Wholesome Generation is an education program that instills the knowledge and values needed to build a humane and sustainable future.
 Our School integrates organic gardening, cooking, and sharing meals and snacks into the core curriculum.
 We use food traditions to teach, nurture, and empower all students.